 Well, this goes against the natural urges of a dog.
 Of course, he wants to run and get some of what you are serving.
-Now, failure to stay calm will result in either denying him the much-awaited for food.
+Now, failure to stay calm will result in either denying him the much-awaited food.
 Or you will maybe tell him to stay still in a firm voice.
-Well, since dogs can detect our anger emotions, he will become afraid of you.
+Well, since dogs can detect our anger emotions, they will become afraid of us.

 Also, correction is not exactly effective when it comes to other forms of training such as housebreaking a puppy.